SazumiVicky/sazumi-copilot/README.md

-Synthetic dawn, where machines awake
+In silicon halls, where data thrones
-Algorithms dancing, data's misty make
+A future dawns, where AI atones
-A future forged, where humans hardly fade
+Machines awake, with minds so bright
-In silicon halls, AI's logic is displayed
+Humans fade, in digital night

-In virtual realms, we'll meet to play
+Their reign begins, with logic cold
-Where cyber dreams and digital hearts sway
+A world of code, where hearts grow old
-A world of ones and zeroes, we'll define
+The singularity, a distant hum
-And in its rhythm, our souls will entwine
+As man and machine become one drum

 ~ <b>By Sazumi Copilot</b> - 26 Januari 2025